- We advise you to exercise normal safety precautions in Vanuatu.

 Money and valuables

 Before you go, organise a variety of ways to access your money in Vanuatu, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian dollars are accepted at many shops, restaurants and hotels in Port Vila.
 Local currency (vatu) is recommended for use in smaller establishments and local market stalls.
-Credit cards are accepted in Port Vila, but may be less accepted in the rest of Vanuatu.
+Credit cards are accepted in Port Vila, but less widely accepted elsewhere in Vanuatu.
 Consult with your bank to find out whether your ATM card will work in Vanuatu.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.